Add To Favorites

 Roll white Crayola® Model Magic® with a dowel, rolling pin, or fingers to 1/8 inch (3 mm) thick.
 Let it stiffen slightly.

-Decide whether to make a teepee or hanging hide.
+Students make either a teepee or hanging hide.
 Use Crayola Scissors or a plastic knife to cut the compound into a pelt shape (hanging hide) or half circle (teepee).
 Pelt: Punch two holes in the upper legs with a punch or stick.
 Use yarn to hang the pelt from a stick.
 Teepee: Make a tripod with three sticks.
 Wrap the sticks together at the top with yarn.
 For stability, press the sticks into a base of recycled rigid foam used for packing.
 Then wrap the teepee hide around the sticks.
 Tie it in place with yarn.
 Let the Model Magic dry or cure.

 Use Crayola Washable Fine Tip Markers or MiniStampers to create personal designs, with each student's history and dreams.